brpo01/Project-Documentation/Project-17.md

 }
 ```

-To be able to let the ALB routes to  the EC2s we need to create <b>Target Group</b> to know its target
+To inform our ALB to where route the traffic we need to create a **Target Group** to point to its targets.

 ```
 resource "aws_lb_target_group" "my-target-group" {